This article was updated on April 16, 2018.

 Amazon, the giant e-retailer often blamed for the demise of many brick-and-mortar stores, opened a physical storefront, and people were a little confused.
 Why would a brand that built a huge following and lucrative business model online decide to launch a physical location?
 It just didn’t make sense.

-But if you look closely and consider the pros and cons of expanding an ecommerce business into a physical location, you’ll see there are many benefits to taking your online store to the streets.
+But if you look closely and consider the pros and cons of expanding an eCommerce business into a physical location, you’ll see there are many benefits to taking your online store to the streets.

-Opening a physical storefront was the right decision for Amazon.
+With $1.3 billion in store sales, opening a physical storefront was the right decision for Amazon.
 Is it the right decision for your online business, too?

-Worksheet: What to consider before opening a physical storefront
+What to consider before opening a physical storefront

 Pros of growing into a storefront